Chris Chats

 E-book – 400 pages

-Fast break your way through 25 years of history of the Sandringham Sabres.
+Fast break your way through 25 years of history of the Sandringham Sabres (now known as Southern Basketball Association).

 You may not be part of this history or you may not be interested in basketball or sport in general but I believe you will find the recollections section at the start of each decade in this e-book fascinating.
 They are stories of friendship, fun, sadness and excitement.